Are you looking for an opportunity to lead and help make an impact in your community?

-- Experience ensuing complex clinets have integrated services.
+- Experience ensuring complex clients have integrated services.

-- Experience overseeing risk management in a fast pased, high energy work environment.
+- Experience overseeing risk management in a fast paced, high energy work environment.

 Incumbents in this class may be required to lift and restrain clients, may have significant exposure to communicable and/or infectious diseases and risk of injury and may be exposed to strongly disagreeable conditions.